 The Changing Nature of Education

 The world has adopted a novel approach in both studying and teaching.
 In modern education, teachers no longer play the role of ‘dictators’ in classrooms.
 They are now facilitators and supporters who encourage and guide thinking.
 Students do not merely rely on lectures anymore.
-Instead, they learn from various other sources, especially the internet, through different platforms.
+Instead, they learn from various online course platforms.

 Also, before students step into their practical lives, they’re expected to be well-versed with basic computing skills, no matter what degree programs they have completed.
 In addition, extra technical skills beyond the scope of academic degrees are increasingly being seen as an outstanding factor for candidates in corporate environments.